Your property purchase team

-While it can be tempting to borrow from the bank you’ve always been a member of, different banks and credit unions have different interest rates and different loan setups, so it is worth looking around to get the best deal.
+While it can be tempting to borrow from the bank you’ve always been a member of, different banks, lenders and credit unions have different interest rates and different loan setups, so it is worth looking around to get the best deal.

 A broker has access to a number of banks and financial institutions and will find the best rate available – usually at no cost to you.
 Different loans require different levels of deposit for approval.

 Your lender or broker will also be able to talk you through fixed and variable interest rates, loan structures, and of course will sign off on your finance so you are ready to bid.
 It's a good idea to start the process a few weeks before the auction so you have time to get pre-approval.
 You solicitor or conveyancer will not let you exchange contracts without written approval.

 A certified, practicing valuer can be commissioned to inspect the property and provide you with their sworn valuation on how much it is worth, supported by comparable data.
 All Sale Ezy auctions require a vendor to review an online property report to help them establish a realistic price for their property.